 To me, I find the Filipinos have different beliefs, values, and behaviors as compared to the other Buddhist / Hindu Southeast Asian countries.
-Unlike the mainland of Southeast Asia, Philippines is a Catholic country with relatively less Buddhism and Hinduism influence (of course, there are subtle differences between each country; I was just talking about a very general feeling) – they are friendly, more open-minded, passionate, expressive and natural musicians.
+Unlike the mainland of Southeast Asia, the Philippines is a Catholic country with relatively less Buddhism and Hinduism influence (of course, there are subtle differences between each country; I was just talking about a very general feeling) – they are friendly, more open-minded, passionate, expressive and natural musicians.
 There are a number of churches in the country that are Unesco World Heritage, but not as significant and magnificent as the national monuments such as the Borobudur in Indonesia, or the Angkor Wat in Cambodia.
 Instead, the country has a great inventory of coastlines and natural wonders – the Chocolate Hills is one of them.

-July is the rainy season in Cebu, therefore, the weather is not ideal.
-Sometimes it was sunny in the morning and then downpours came upon us when the dark clouds approached from the hills in the afternoon.
-The heavy rain caused flooding and blocked the traffic, I couldn’t even get a taxi from the Ayala Shopping Center back to the apartment!
-Before the day tour, it had been raining continuously so I wasn’t even sure I would get to see the hills.
-But well, I booked it and I had to go anyway.
-There are quite a lot of choice and Bohol day days departing from Cebu.
-After some research, I found the Supercat2go a very nice pick as they have their own ferries (being the operator of speedboat services) For a relatively lower price the Bohol Day Tout Package includes speedboat transportation from Cebu to Tagbilaran (Bohol’s port), Loboc River Cruise (with buffet lunch), admission to the Tarsier Sanctuary, and visiting the lookouts of Chocolate Hills with a driver and an English-speaking travel guide.
+One way to visit Bohol is by taking a ferry from Cebu and to Tagbilaran City, the largest city in Bohol.
+There are quite a lot of choices and Bohol day days departing from Cebu.
+After some research, I found the Supercat2go a very nice pick as they have their own ferries (being the operator of speedboat services) For a relatively lower price the Bohol Day Tour Package includes speedboat transportation from Cebu to Tagbilaran (Bohol’s port), Loboc River Cruise (with buffet lunch), admission to the Tarsier Sanctuary, and visiting the lookouts of Chocolate Hills with a driver and an English-speaking travel guide.
 On top of these major locations, the tourist may also visit some attractions on the way, like the Blood Compact Monument, Baclayon Church and Museum, and more.

 Some may plan to stay on the Bohol Island overnight (they have some nice beaches and resorts in the outlying islands), and it has the flexibility – there are plenty of tricycle drivers and tour operators gathering at the exit of the Tagbilaran pier, waiting to take tourist on a tour or to a hotel.
 But still, I find the Supercat tour quite easy and effective.
-When we arrived at the pier in the morning and only then I have to pay for the tour and ferry tickets (Php 2980).
+When we arrived at the pier in the morning and only then did I have to pay for the tour and ferry tickets (Php 2980).
 Technically, the US$60 was all I had to pay for the tour.

 So our 6-hour tour began.
 We had about 20 people in our group – 1/3 are Filipinos, 1/3 are Japanese, and 1/3 are the rest of the world.
 The tour guide was a middle-aged lady who had a lot of funny dirty jokes in her pockets.
 In about 45 minutes, we reached our first stop of the day.